 Earning a Masters degree in Journalism may be an exciting academic fit for the student who is interested in storytelling across a variety of communication channels.
 Typically, students develop excellent written and verbal communication skills, research skills, and need to be able to handle the pressures of meeting deadlines, and staying in-touch with current technological developments in communications & media.

 Potential Careers For Masters in Public Relations / Communication Graduates

 General communication strategies and proficiencies are applicable to many professional roles in a range of settings.
 Earning a Masters in Communication may prepare you for any career that requires excellent communication and writing skills, including management positions in organizations such as nonprofit groups, government agencies, public relations and media companies, as well as other commercial, educational or industrial settings.
 Some of the potential career paths might include:

-According to the Bureau of Labor Statistics, employment of advertising, promotions, and marketing managers is projected to grow 9 % from 2014 to 2024; the median annual wage for advertising and promotions managers was $96,720 in May 2014.[iv]
+According to the Bureau of Labor Statistics, employment of advertising, promotions, and marketing managers is projected to grow 10% from 2020 to 2030; the median annual wage for advertising and promotions managers was $133,460 in May 2020.
+(Source: BLS.gov)

 Professionals in the broad and diverse field of communications often enjoy dynamic work environments that demand a unique combination of creativity, logic, strategy, project management and initiative.
 As competition for jobs rise, earning a graduate degree may set you apart and in better standing for success; why not review listings to find the masters program in communication and public relations that aligns with your career goals and specific interests!